jax-ml/jax/docs/jep/9263-typed-keys.md

 currently possible to specify dtypes of JAX arrays within a type annotation.
 Previously it was possible to use `jax.random.KeyArray` or `jax.random.PRNGKeyArray` as type annotations, but these have always been aliased to `Any` under type checking, and so `jax.Array` has much more specificity.

-In a future JAX release, we will deprecate and remove `jax.random.KeyArray` and `jax.random.PRNGKeyArray` from the public API.
+*Note: `jax.random.KeyArray` and `jax.random.PRNGKeyArray` were deprecated in JAX version 0.4.16, and removed in JAX version 0.4.24*.

 ### Notes for JAX library authors
 If you maintain a JAX-based library, your users are also JAX users.
 Know that JAX